-All of our programs are facilitated by registered Psychologist Ruth Nelson (Clinical Psychology Registrar; B. Psych (Hons); M. Clin.
+All of our programs are facilitated by registered Psychologist Ruth Nelson (Clinical Psychologist; B. Psych (Hons); M. Clin.
 Psych; Psych.
 Reg.
 Number PSY0001637340).
 Ruth has twenty years experience in social justice, community outreach and mental health, both in Australia and overseas.

 Her professional history includes coordinating a charity in Campbelltown, NSW, for disadvantaged children; two years with Jesuit Refugee Service in northern Uganda, working with children and adults impacted by the war with the LRA; and providing psychological services at psychiatric hospitals in Sydney and with STARTTS, a counselling service for refugees.
 Psychological modalities that Ruth has experience with include narrative therapy, mindfulness, CBT and DBT.